Against Malaria Foundation: History

+Operations

+Countries served by AMF include Democratic Republic of the Congo, Ghana, Guinea, Malawi, Papua New Guinea, Togo, Uganda, and Zambia.
+Each net typically costs around US$5 to buy and distribute.

 Partners and supporters

 AMF is supported by more than 100 corporations.
 AMF's founding partners are PwC, Citigroup, Speedo, Microsoft, Allen & Overy, Attenda, Vestergaard Frandsen, and Sumitomo Chemical.
 Speedo also partnered with AMF's precursor organization, World Swim Against Malaria, and continues to raise money for bednets through swimming events.
+AMF has also received more than 50 million US dollars from Open Philanthropy.

-AMF's principal distribution partners are Concern Universal, IMA World Health, and Episcopal Relief & Development.
+AMF's works with partners such as Concern Universal, IMA World Health, and Episcopal Relief & Development.

-In March 2023, AMF reached a milestone of fundraising $500 million thanks to 919,371 donations from 185,318 people in 189 countries.
+In March 2023, AMF reported a milestone of fundraising $500 million, coming from 919,371 donations from 185,318 people.